Japanese CBD Industry Growth Forecast: Now to 2025

 “Made in Japan” CBD

-Perhaps the most critical factor to grasp when understanding the evolving Japanese CBD industry is the emphasis that is now being put on CBD products at least partially manufactured in Japan.
+The evolving Japanese CBD industry increasingly emphasizes CBD products that are at least partially manufactured in Japan.
 During the early days of the Japanese CBD industry, many consumers were reticent to try the cannabinoid since it was almost always provided in the form of imported products.

 Just as it is changing everywhere else around the world, though, the Japanese stance toward THC is shifting.
 If upcoming legislative efforts are successful, it is likely that importers will soon have a much easier time getting raw hemp materials through Japanese customs.